PudgyPoppins/caps/README.md

 * 1/21 added a flyTo for the network map to make it more similar to the nonprofit geocoder movement, changed the marker style to something more unique, used network data in nonprofit create/update to bbox geocoding, moved all of the template views into better folders, worked on base.html and extending it
 * 1/25 show and hide map/coordinates in nonprofit create/update view if no coordinates, clear coords on submit if there's no address, sets default coords to network coords if they don't exist, moved map and geocoder and coordinates by where the address field is, and completely automated the coordinates and address field!
 Added a custom template filter to use regex to shorten addressess that are too long.
 * 1/26 added a map for the detail view of the network and nonprofit, and added scss, a navbar, and a gravitar.
 Moved around some templates.
 You can now log in and out, and reset your password if you forgit it.
 I added login restrictions to some views.
 I added a custom user model, too.
+* 1/28 renamed the customuser model (which took a lot of trouble), and created a user profile screen